Demindiro/qsh/README.md

 ### Streams

+**Note:** none of this is implemented.
+Output is collected into a string.

 The main mechanism for exchanging data with programs are streams: data is continuously written and read from a stream.